rischanlab/indexed_journals/README.md

 ### Contribution

-To add more, or editing something error, or update information you can easly fork this project and modify it and `pull request` or `open issue` any time.
+To add more, or editing something error, or update information you can easily fork this project and modify it and `pull request` or `open issue` any time.

 Hopefully this project will be benefit for all of us.
 :)